SwedbankPay/developer.swedbankpay.com/payments/card/other-features.md

 }
 ```

+{% include unscheduled-purchase.md %}

 ## Payout

 > "Payout to Card" is an add-on service that enable you to deposit winnings
   directly to your end-users' credit cards.
-This without  the need to collect
+This can be done without the need to
-  card details from the end-user a second time.
+  collect card details from the end-user a second time.

 ### Introduction